 915 Hill Park Macon, GA 31201

-In complex Georgia personal injury cases, expert testimony is often essential to meet the plaintiff’s burden of proof, especially on issues of **causation**, **standard of care**, and **future damages**.
-While not legally required in every case, courts and juries increasingly rely on specialized knowledge to understand technical facts beyond ordinary experience.
-For example, in a medical malpractice case, a plaintiff must present an expert who can testify to the applicable standard of care and how the provider deviated from it.
-Similarly, in product liability or traumatic brain injury cases, biomechanical or neurological experts can substantiate causal connections that are not visually obvious.
-Without expert testimony, plaintiffs may fail to establish critical elements, resulting in summary judgment or defense verdicts.
-Georgia’s Daubert standard (adopted in 2013) also requires that expert opinions be both relevant and methodologically reliable.
-Attorneys must carefully vet credentials, methodologies, and prior testimony.
-Therefore, while not mandatory in every claim, expert witnesses are often indispensable in carrying the burden of proof where facts are highly technical or disputed.
+Expert testimony is not legally required in every Georgia injury case, but in complex ones it is frequently what allows a claimant to carry the burden of proof, particularly on causation, the standard of care, and future damages.
+Courts and juries increasingly depend on specialized knowledge to make sense of technical facts that lie beyond ordinary experience.
+In a medical malpractice case the need is acute, since the claimant has to present an expert who can state the applicable standard of care and explain how the provider departed from it.
+The same holds in product liability or traumatic brain injury cases, where a biomechanical or neurological expert can establish causal links that are not visible on their face.
+Without that testimony, a claimant may fail to establish a critical element and face summary judgment or a defense verdict.
+Georgia’s adoption of the Daubert standard, codified in O.C.G.A.
+Section 24-7-702, adds a further requirement that an expert’s opinion be both relevant and methodologically reliable, which means credentials, methods, and prior testimony all get vetted.
+So while an expert is not mandatory in every claim, one is often indispensable wherever the facts are highly technical or genuinely disputed.

-Yes, Georgia courts recognize that circumstantial evidence can satisfy the burden of proof in personal injury litigation, provided it is sufficiently compelling to support a reasonable inference of liability.
-The law does not require direct eyewitness testimony or admissions to prove negligence.
-For example, in a premises liability case, a plaintiff may lack surveillance footage but can use weather records, employee schedules, and photographs to infer how long a hazard existed and whether it should have been addressed.
-Likewise, in a defective product case, evidence of similar failures or lack of safety features can support a design defect theory even without direct admission by the manufacturer.
-Georgia law permits juries to draw logical conclusions from the surrounding facts if the evidence as a whole meets the **preponderance of the evidence** standard.
-However, speculation or mere possibilities are not sufficient—circumstantial evidence must lead to a more probable than not conclusion.
-This form of evidence can be especially valuable when the defendant controls critical facts, such as maintenance logs or internal protocols.
+Circumstantial evidence can carry the burden of proof in a Georgia injury case, as long as it is strong enough to support a reasonable inference of liability.
+Direct eyewitness testimony or an admission is not required to prove negligence.
+In a premises liability case, for instance, a claimant who has no surveillance footage might still use weather records, employee schedules, and photographs to infer how long a hazard existed and whether it should have been dealt with.
+In a defective product case, evidence of similar failures or the absence of safety features can support a design defect theory without any direct admission from the manufacturer.
+Juries are permitted to draw logical conclusions from the surrounding facts, provided the evidence as a whole meets the preponderance standard.
+There is a limit, though: speculation or bare possibility is not enough, because the circumstantial evidence has to point to a conclusion that is more probable than not.
+This kind of proof becomes especially valuable when the defendant controls the critical facts, such as maintenance logs or internal protocols, since the surrounding circumstances may be the only window the claimant has into what happened.